GFLI - Global Feed LCA database

 • IPCC ‘Guidelines for National Greenhouse Gas Inventories’ (2019)

 Regional, sectoral and branded data

 A total of 1.819 main feed ingredients is included, from regional, sectoral as well as branded sources.

 What's inside the GFLI database?

-The database of July 2019 (the most recent version) contains environmental impact information of 962 main feed ingredients.
+The database of September 2023 (the most recent version) contains environmental impact information of 1.830 main feed ingredients.
 The list of deliverables is condensed by excluding the start materials, co-products, intermediate products and materials that are not relevant for feed application.
-In addition to this, the list of deliverables was expanded, these now include:

 - Economic allocation

 - Gross energy allocation

 - Mass allocation

 The GFLI-Brazil project produced more precise, higher quality (“higher tier”) data on three Brazilian crops (corn, soybean, sugarcane) and three processed products (soybean meal, crude soybean oil, sugarcane molasses).
 These datasets are presented in a separate document to avoid confusion with Brazil data calculated using the baseline GFLI methodology.
 It is calculated based on the collection of more precise data and using an improved (region-specific) methodology, resulting in datasets of higher quality than the Brazil datasets calculated using the baseline GFLI methodology.